top of page

 “In this study, we compared intraspecies aggression and tolerance of dogs and wolves raised and kept under identical conditions by investigating their agonistic behaviours and cofeeding during pair-wise food competition tests, a situation that has been directly linked to cooperation.
 We found that in wolves, dominant and subordinate members of the dyads monopolized the food and showed agonistic behaviours to a similar extent, whereas in dogs these behaviours were privileges of the high-ranking individuals.
 The fact that subordinate dogs rarely challenged their higher-ranking partners suggests a steeper dominance hierarchy in dogs than in wolves.
 Finally, wolves as well as dogs showed only rare and weak aggression towards each other.
 Therefore, we suggest that wolves are sufficiently tolerant to enable wolf–wolf cooperation, which in turn might have been the basis for the evolution of dog–human cooperation (canine cooperation hypothesis).”

-So basically the study showed that dogs in fact not only have a dominance hierarchy similar to wolves but that they actually have a “steeper dominance hierarchy” than wolves do.
+The study showed that dogs in fact not only have a dominance hierarchy similar to wolves but that they actually have a “steeper dominance hierarchy” than wolves do.

 “with serious fights occurring more often in dogs in contrast to the ritualized agonistic behaviours of wolves.”